analytics & monitoring

-Following the Raab survey from 2008/2009, a new investigation of the river Raab will be carried out in 2019 and 2020, ranging form the upper reaches in Styria to lower river stretch in Hungary.
-The work is a part of a bilateral INTERREG project and will be carried out in Austria in die Untersuchungen in a consortium of Umweltbundesamt and DWS Hydro-Ecology.
-The project aims at assessing the ecological and chemical status of the river Raab.
+Following the Raab survey from 2008/2009, a new investigation of the river Raab was carried out in 2019 and 2020, ranging from the upper reaches in Styria to the lower river stretch in Hungary.
+The work was part of a bilateral INTERREG project and was carried out in Austria in a consortium of Umweltbundesamt and DWS Hydro-Ecology.
+The project aim was to assess the ecological and chemical status of the river Raab.

 Tasks: Field and lab work for phytobenthos and macrozoobenthos, fish-ecological assessment based on existing data